Privacy Policy

 13.16 Job Claim Policy – Conflict Resolution

-When a delivery opportunity is posted in the Virtuous Registered Drivers Telegram Group, multiple drivers may indicate interest.
+When a delivery opportunity is posted in the Virtuous Registered Drivers WhatsApp Group, multiple drivers may indicate interest.
 To ensure fair assignment, jobs are allocated on a first-come, first-served basis.
-Drivers must both reply to the Telegram message and call the admin using the official contact method to claim the job.
+Drivers must both reply to the WhatsApp message and also call the admin using the official contact method to claim the job successfully.
 Only the first driver to complete both steps will be assigned the delivery.
-Any subsequent expressions of interest will not be considered for that specific job but remain eligible for future opportunities.
 The admin’s decision on job allocation is final and binding, and all responses are logged for audit, operational, and dispute-resolution purposes.
 Drivers who fail to follow the official claim process risk losing the opportunity, and no exceptions will be made.

 14. Contact Us